-The purpose of this report is to assess the potential for disposing of surface water through a Sustainable Drainage System (SuDS) for the site of 23 Victoria Avenue, Hillingdon, UB10 9AH (the Site).
-The Site is located in a setting of commercial and residential land use.
+The purpose of this report is to assess the potential for disposing of surface water through a Sustainable Drainage System (SuDS) for the site of 48 Albert Road, Yiewsley UB7 8ES (the Site).
+The Site is located in a setting of commercial and residential use.
+The land slopes to the east from 29.55 mAOD to 28.55 mAOD along the southern boundary (EA, 2023).
+Site plans and drawings are provided in Appendix A.